MaharaProject/mahara/README.md

 ### PHP

-Mahara can be used with PHP version 7.2.X, 7.3.X, or 7.4.X.
+Mahara 22.10 can be used with PHP version 7.2.X, 7.3.X, or 7.4.X.
 The 'magic_quotes'
 and 'register_globals' settings should be turned *off* (which is the default on modern PHP installations).

-Note: Mahara has **not** been fully tested with PHP 8.X.
-Some aspects of Mahara may not function as expected.
-[Plans are in place](https://mahara.org/interaction/forum/topic.php?id=8989) to support PHP 8.1.
+Note: Mahara has **not** been fully tested with PHP 8.1.
+Basic support is available, but at the moment we do not recommend using PHP 8.1 on a production site.
+We invite feedback though from any testing.
+We will focus on PHP 8.1 and skip PHP 8.0.

-The following PHP extensions are also required:
+The following PHP extensions are required:
  * curl
  * gd (including Freetype support)
  * json